 Addiction is a primary condition which affects brain reward, motivation, memory, and a particular circuitry.
-The dysregulation of these circuits often leads to biological, emotional and psychosocial changes.
+The dysregulation of these reward circuits often leads to biological, emotional and psychosocial changes.

 What is Addiction?

 Addiction is more than a simple behavioral condition.
-Addiction is a condition that affects neurotransmission and function within the reward structure of our brain.
-It commonly presents itself by:
+It is a condition that affects neurotransmission and function within the reward structure of our brain.

 - The inability to consistently abstain from the harmful substance.

 - Behavioral control impairment.

-- A continually increasing craving for the substance or rewarding experiences.
+- Continually increasing craving for the substance or rewarding experiences.

-- Lack of acceptance or recognition of the level of problems and adverse effect as a result of the addiction.
+- Lack of acceptance or recognition of the level of problems and adverse effect results from the addiction.